Hyle-org/devhub-hyle/docs/index.md

 ---
 title: Home
-description: Hylé is your minimal layer one, focused only on verifying zero-knowledge proofs.
+description: Hylé is the lean blockchain that makes building provable apps easy.
 This is your developer documentation.
 ---

 # Welcome to the Hylé developer docs